cilacal/Psynalisis/README.md

 The following analyses are done:

 - Data exploration, visualization:
-    - word clouds, - DONE
+    - word clouds,
+       - Data prep: done
+       - Visualization for drug symbols: not done
     - vocabulary complexity comparison,
     - [visualization of the words that are most unique to that drug experience as compared to the others](https://www.rehabs.com/explore/drug-experiences/)
 - Sentiment analysis: